ICC Men’s T20 World Cup: From Gulbadin Naib’s antics to USA’s rise – The Field’s memorable moments

 Naib understood the assignment, and executed it to perfection.

 “Emmy, Oscar?” came suggestions for the playacting from the commentary box.
-In hindsight, it might not have been required, because they players were ushered off the field a few seconds later as the heavens opened up.
+In hindsight, it might not have been required, because the players were ushered off the field a few seconds later as the heavens opened up.

 But amidst the hilarity of the incident, there was a cricketer from a nation that has punched well above its waist at the tournament.
 A player, ready to take a sanction from the International Cricket Council (which did not come), just so his team could take another great step forward.